LucasGeek/developer-evaluation/README.md

 ## 🌱 Seed Data

-The application includes a comprehensive **seed data system** that automatically populates the database with realistic test data on startup in the **development environment**.
+The application includes a comprehensive **seed data system** that populates the database with realistic test data. **Seeding is now executed manually** as a separate command to keep the application startup clean and fast.

 ### 🎯 What Gets Seeded